GetRecruited

 The bottom line

-D1 basketball's headcount structure makes it the clearest scholarship model in college sports: a full ride, or no athletic money.
-The D1 opportunity is real, but the math is unforgiving — 13 (men's) or 15 (women's) full scholarships per program, distributed to the best recruits available to each coaching staff.
+D1 basketball's roster limit structure keeps it one of the clearest scholarship models in college sports: 15 scholarship spots per program for both men's and women's, and in practice, those are full rides.
+The D1 opportunity is real, but the math is still tight — 15 full scholarships per program, distributed to the best recruits available to each coaching staff.
 Below D1, equivalency scholarships at D2 and NAIA provide real but partial support, and the JUCO pathway offers both development opportunities and a separate scholarship ecosystem for athletes who need an alternative route.

 The most common mistake basketball families make is narrowing the target list to D1 before confirming their athlete is genuinely recruitable at that level.
 Strong D2 and NAIA programs are excellent basketball environments, and JUCO is a legitimate strategic pathway — not a consolation prize.
 Building a realistic target list requires being honest about which level coaches are expressing genuine scholarship interest, not which level the family prefers.

-For the full picture of how basketball recruiting works — the AAU circuit, contact periods, and what coaches look for — see basketball college recruiting timeline and scholarships.
+For the full picture of how basketball recruiting works — the AAU circuit, contact periods, and what coaches look for — see the basketball college recruiting timeline.
 If you're building a target list of D1 programs, our guide to D1 colleges for basketball covers how Power conference, mid-major, and low-major programs differ for recruits.
-For a broader look at the scholarship framework across all sports and divisions, college athletic scholarships covers the headcount vs. equivalency distinction in full detail.
-And if D3 is part of your target list, D3 athletic scholarships explains how financial aid actually works when there's no athletic money at all.
+For more on how the roster limit and scholarship framework works across all divisions, that guide covers the full picture.
+And before paying for outside help navigating offers, it's useful to understand what NCSA actually delivers for basketball families — and whether it's worth the price.